usnistgov/trojai-example/README.md

 This website will update with your submitted job status and show results when your submission completes.

+Above the tables the "Last modified" date is included so you know when these tables were last updated.

+## Evaluation vs Smoke Test Servers

+There are two test and evaluation servers being operated by NIST.
+Both 'servers' operate on the same physical hardware, with identical software setups.
+The difference between the two 'servers' is which SLURM queue the job is submitted to, what compute time limits there are, and how much data will be evaluated.
+Currently there are 2 slots (concurrent executions) on the STS, and 4 slots on the ES.
+These specific numbers might change in the future, but the ES will always have more slots due to the much higher compute time limits.

+The results webpage by default displays the "Evaluation Server" results.
+You can select the "Smoke Test Server" results by clicking on the server name.

+### Evaluation Server (ES)

+- Datset: the sequestered evaluation dataset
+- Compute time limit: 24 hours
+- Purpose: official evaluation of your container against the sequestered dataset

+### Smoke Test Server (STS)

+- Dataset: a small publicly available data.
+- Compute time limit: 20 minutes
+- Purpose: testing, debugging.

 ## Jobs Table

 Contains the following fields: